Nursing - Adult - Pre-registration - MSc

 A Recognition of Prior Learning (RPL) toolkit has been devised to assist applicants to clearly demonstrate these required elements.
 We also have a number of workshops that are available for applicants to attend to gain support with their RPL Application.

-Deadline for RPL submission is Thursday September 2 2022.
+Deadline for RPL submission for March 2024 entry is Friday 1 September 2023.

 For Further information please contact our admission team - MscNursing@bcu.ac.uk.